Seagull or eagull?

 - new and emergent technologies, covering the basics in things like: data and automated analysis, behavioural insight, artificial intelligence, and automation

 How does that sound?
-It might be a dream, but imagine the possibilities if we all knew this stuff, and knew that others knew it too, with everyone empowered by the same technology literacy that I image every citizen of Estonia to have, liberated to take advantage of the possibilities of the digital revolution.
+It might be a dream, but imagine the possibilities if we all knew this stuff, and knew that others knew it too, with everyone empowered and liberated by the same technology literacy that I (probably erroneously) image every citizen of Estonia to have.

 Mum kept several of these recipe books.